alessandro-riccardi/the-european-economic-area-electricity-network-benchmark/README.md

 Global README under writing.

 The EEA-ENB is going a major update.
 New release is going to happen very soon (max weeks).
-If you need the previous version urgently, yyou can access it at the long term storage repository:
+If you need the previous version urgently, you can access it at the long term storage repository:

 https://doi.org/10.4121/d2c0d075-1c49-41af-8113-5e50c27ca97e